Jim Beatty: Early life

 Beatty moved to Charlotte, North Carolina, with his family when he was four years old.
 He grew up in the Dilworth neighborhood, delivering for the Charlotte Observer with his trusted dog "Trigger" for five years.
 Then focused on boxing, young Beatty would run his paper route to help him train.
 While at Central High School, the last meet of his junior year Beatty convinced his coach to let him run the mile event.
 His speed was discovered in that race, as he went on to win.
-In the course of a month, he went from never running in a race before, to winning a state championship in the mile.
+In the course of a month, Beatty went from never running in a race before, to winning a state championship in the mile.
+He finished high school as a two-time NCHSAA state champion in the mile, winning in 1952 and 1953.

 College career

 Beatty went on to run track at University of North Carolina at Chapel Hill where he majored in English and had a minor in History.

-Graduating from UNC in 1957, Beatty's best time in the mile was 4:06.
+Graduating from UNC-Chapel Hill in 1957, Beatty's best time in the mile was 4:06.
 He was an All-American for the two miles in 1955 and 1957, and for the 5,000 meters in 1956.
 Beatty was also the Atlantic Coast Conference champion in the mile in 1955 and 1956.